ZigaSajovic/CppML/README.md

 Class<Policy0, Policy1, Policy2, /* ... */ PolicyN> myInstance;
 ```

-### General CRTPLinearHiearchy metafunction
+### General CRTPLinearHierarchy metafunction

 The above code can be cleaned up, and be made ready for general use.
-We write a `PrePartialEvaluator` that will Partially evaluate on arbitrary arguments, and `CRTPLinearHiearchy`, which will create the linear hierarchy for an arbitrary `Derived` type, with arbitrary `Policies`.
+We write a `PrePartialEvaluator` that will Partially evaluate on arbitrary arguments, and `CRTPLinearHierarchy`, which will create the linear hierarchy for an arbitrary `Derived` type, with arbitrary `Policies`.

 ```c++
 template <typename...
 Args>